krnets/codewars-practice/README.md

 Python tests are executed with Wolf for Visual Studio Code.

-Both extensions provide instant results while the code is being written.
+These extensions are similar - both provide flycheck functionality.
+Code is being evaluated while it is being written, allowing output of tests viewed in real-time.